 The market for 40,000- to 60,000-pound crawler excavators has been robust, with shorter tail swing models and integrated machine control offerings finding favor with contractors.

-“The 40,000- to 60,000-pound size class has grown by approximately 7.2 percent, compounded annually [CAGR], over the last few years,” says Doosan marketing manager Aaron Kleingartner.
+“The 40,000- to 60,000-pound size class has grown by approximately 7.2 percent, compounded annually [CAGR], over the last few years,” says Aaron Kleingartner, marketing manager for Doosan excavators.
 “Models in this size range account for approximately 35 percent of all large excavators sold.
 The excavator’s versatility and wide range of potential applications help to bolster this consistency.
 In 2020, we see a continued trend for these models but likely at somewhat under the CAGR expected the past few years due to various factors.”

-Patrick Baker, large-excavator product manager for JCB, also sees an adjustment on the horizon.
+Patrick Baker, product manager for JCB excavators, also sees an adjustment on the horizon.

 “After a year of strong growth in 2018, the large-excavator market was relatively flat in 2019, and the forecast for 2020 shows a slight decline,” Baker says.
 “However, even with forecasts for the large excavators being slightly down next year, several construction sectors should still experience growth.
 The highway and bridge construction sector will remain buoyant.
 And we expect continued growth in the residential and commercial construction in major urban centers such as Dallas, Atlanta, Orlando, Boston, and Los Angeles.